 We have applied to list our common stock on the Nasdaq Capital Market under the symbol "EZFL".
 We believe that upon completion of the offering contemplated by this prospectus, we will meet the standards for listing on the Nasdaq Capital Market, however, we cannot guarantee that we will be successful in listing our common the Nasdaq Capital Market.
 We will not consummate this offering unless our common stock will be listed on the Nasdaq Capital Market.

 Transfer Agent and Registrar

+The transfer agent and registrar for our common stock will be Worldwide Stock Transfer.
 The transfer agent and registrar's address is One University Plaza, Suite 505, Hackensack, NJ 07601.

 Choice of Forum